 This can be a good option because it ensures your budget stays consistent with certain variables, like raising salaries or company growth.

 But what should the percentage be?
 While some organisations spend as much as 10% of payroll on recognition, this much is oftentimes not needed.
 According to research from SHRM, HR professionals are more likely to rate their recognition program as excellent when at least 1% of payroll has been invested.

 Simply put, most organisations can see results from their recognition program with a budget of 1 to 2% of payroll, with the average cost of employee recognition programs being 2% of payroll.
 Just be sure to monitor and adjust accordingly.

 Another great budgeting option is to calculate based on headcount.
 With this method, you'll start by estimating how much you'd like to spend on each employee in the year.

 From there, you'd simply multiply that amount by the number of employees you have.

 According to Recognition Professionals International, the average budget for employee recognition per employee is £30-£50.
 High-performing companies can average up to £150 per employee (not including service awards).

 Providing meaningful recognition is essential for companies to succeed.
 But finding ways to do so can be increasingly difficult in today's hybrid workforce.
 Employee recognition software is a great place to start.

-If you’re interested in learning more about Terryberry’s employee recognition platform, contact us today to set up a demo.
-See how our 360 platform incorporates social recognition, performance awards, milestone awards, and barrier-free communication all under one streamlined platform.
+If you're interested in learning more about Terryberry's employee recognition platform, contact us today to set up a demo.
+See how our 360 platform incorporates social recognition, employee benefits, milestone awards, and barrier-free communication all under one streamlined platform.